manuel-di-iorio/unique-engine/docs/docs/reference/cameras/UeCamera.md

 Shadow Camera Requirements

 - Shadow controllers rely on `updateProjectionMatrix()` and `updateMatrixWorld()` to compute light-space matrices used for shadow mapping.
 When extending or subclassing cameras, ensure these methods correctly update `projectionMatrix`, `matrixWorld`, and `matrixWorldInverse`.
 - For directional shadow cameras (orthographic), shadow stability benefits from texel snapping: aligning the orthographic projection to shadow map texel size reduces shimmering during camera movement.
-Use `shadow.fitToBox()` or call `shadow.updateMatrices()` after changing the light or scene bounds.
+Call `shadow.updateMatrices()` after changing the light or scene bounds.